vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/config.md

 Function getting article info.

-Article info will injected in route meta so that they will be avaiable later in client composables.
+Article info will injected in route meta so that they will be available later in client composables.

 ### filter